 DCF has 45 days from the referral to either substantiate or unsubstantiate the allegations.
 If they substantiate, then they have determined there is reasonable cause to believe that abuse or neglect has occurred and you will be placed on DCF’s Central Registry which is available to law enforcement.
 In substantiation cases of severe abuse and neglect, DCF can petition the Superior Court’s Juvenile Division for additional relief such as removal of the child from the home, foster care, or suspension of parental rights.
 In all of these cases involving the Central Registry, you have a brief time period to appeal the decision.
 The experienced DCF lawyers at Mark Sherman Law can assist you with appealing a DCF substantiation decision, demand a hearing, question witnesses, and demand all the documents and notes from the DCF investigator.
 Contact us today to learn more about appealing DCF decisions.

 The irony with a DCF investigation is that DCF’s goals are well-intentioned.
 Their heavy-handed protocols and investigation procedures, however, can wreak havoc on our clients’ reputations in their communities.
 In DCF’s eyes, they are just doing their job, but the Connecticut DCF lawyers here at Mark Sherman Law know and appreciate just how intimidation and damaging the investigation can be to our clients’ reputations.
-So if you are involved in a DCF investigation in Greenwich, Stamford, Darien, New Canaan, Norwalk, Westport or Fairfield, call an experienced DCF lawyer at Mark Sherman Law today.
+So if you are involved in a DCF investigation in Connecticut, call an experienced DCF lawyer at Mark Sherman Law today.
 We will come to your home, meet with prepare you and your family for your interactions with DCF, and help you get in front of the process.
 Our number one priority is getting your DCF case closed as quickly as possible.
 We are available 24/7 for consultation and home visits.
 Our rates are reasonable and competitive.
 We look forward to hearing from you.